-Blue Sky Plan software allows the user to edit the model.
-Click on the dropdown menu (1) to select the model to edit.
-All the necessary tools are available in the Brush Tools section (2).
-The "Add/ Remove Brush" is used for adding/ removing the surface material.
-The "Local Deform Brush" deforms the surface at a local point.
-The "Smoothing Brush" can be used for final modifications and polishing the surface.
-Collisions (3) between the upper and the lower jaw can be shown in all positions.
-The user is able to work with Buccal bites by clicking on the Buccal Bite Positioning dropdown.
+Blue Sky Plan software allows the user to edit the models.
+Click on the brush icon to select the functionality to eliminate problem areas.
+The Add/Remove Brush (2) is used for adding/removing the surface material.
+The Local Deform Brush (3) deforms the surface at a local point.
+The Smoothing Brush (1) can be used for final modifications and polishing the surface.
+Resolve Collisions (4) automatically tries to brush off current collisions.
+The Offset slider sets the offset for the selected models